omega8cc/boa/docs/UPGRADE.md

-# Notes on Available BOA Branches and Licenses
+# Available BOA Branches and Licenses

 BOA is available in three main branches, but only the LITE branch is available for installation: